About Ukraine Adoption

 Ukraine is a beautiful country located on the western border of Russia.
 It gained independence following the collapse of the Soviet Union, and achieved statehood in 1991.
 Since that time, economic decline has contributed to an increased number of orphans throughout the country.
 Of the estimated 60,000 to 100,000 orphans in Ukraine, 68% are estimated to be social orphans.

-When you arrive at the Ministry of Social Policy, you will have the opportunity to sit with one of their staff psychologists and review profiles of Ukrainian children available for adoption.
+When you arrive at the DFC, you will have the opportunity to sit with one of their staff psychologists and review profiles of Ukrainian children available for adoption.
 After you have selected a child that you feel might be a good match for your family, arrangements are made for you to travel to the region in which the child resides to meet him or her.
 When you arrive at the orphanage, you are allowed a brief interaction with the child.
 You are given access to the child’s medical and developmental history.
 Based on your interaction with the child, you will accept or decline the referral.
 If you accept, you immediately begin processing the paperwork for the adoption.
 If for any reason, you feel the child is not a good match, you may decline the referral and request a second appointment.
 Families may wait in Kiev four weeks to recieve a second appointment or return to the states for a few months.
-Ukraine currently has a yearly quota for the number of foreign citizens who can submit dossiers to the MSP.
-For 2008, the 1,453 dossiers will be accepted.
+Ukraine currently has a yearly quota for the number of foreign citizens who can submit dossiers to the DFC.
+For 2008, 1,453 dossiers will be accepted.
 Children classified as handicapped by Ukraine are not included in this quota.

 Families should prepare to make two trips to Ukraine, although the choice to complete the adoption in one extended trip is available.
 The first trip will last approximately 3-5 weeks after which a 10 (business) day waiting period will be imposed.
 Once the waiting period is complete, one or both parents will return for a second trip which will last approximately 5-7 days in order to finalize the adoption.